shanukumarm/mcp-learning/README.md

 # mcp-learning

-This folder contains small example scripts that demonstrate using a Multi-Server MCP client and LangGraph/LangChain agents.
-The examples use environment variables (via a `.env` file) and expect Node's `npx` to be available for launching the Bright Data MCP process.
+This folder contains a few example scripts that demonstrate using a local or remote MCP server and integrating it with Python agents.
+The examples use environment variables (via a `.env` file) when needed.

 ## Requirements